Feed Your Appetite for Career Success

 Can I do my supervised practice hours closer to where I live?

 Right now, we are only set up to have students complete their rotations in St. Louis.
-That may become an option in the future however.

 How many hours will the supervised practice hours be per week?